Musashimurayama, Tokyo

-Musashimurayama (武蔵村山市, Musashi-Murayama-shi) is a city located in the western side of Tokyo, Japan.
+Musashimurayama (武蔵村山市, Musashi-Murayama-shi) is a city located in the west of the Tokyo Metropolis, Japan.
 As of 1 March 2021, the city had an estimated population of 72,021 in 32,234 households, and a population density of 4,700 people per km².
 The total area of the city is 15.32 sqkm.

 Geography

 Musashimurayama is located in north-central Tokyo Metropolis, bordered by Saitama Prefecture to the north.
 Upstream tributaries of the Arakawa River and Tama River flow through the city.
 The Sayama Hills run from west to east in the northern part of the city.
 The south side of the hill is on the western edge of the Musashino Plateau.